-Explain the patient's overall condition emphasizing the patient's most serious comorbidities Discuss likely future complications Assist with informed decision about breathing machine
+Explain the patient's overall condition emphasizing the patient's most serious comorbidities

-Assist with informed decision about breathing machine, ICU and CPR
+Discuss likely future complications

-- Have you been on a breathing machine before?
-If you got sick, would you want to be on a breathing machine again, if necessary, to keep you alive?
-To proxy: Has the patient been on a breathing machine before?
-Has he/she said anything about wanting/not wanting to be on a breathing machine? - It is helpful to learn what is most important to you.
+- > Assist with informed decision about breathing machine, ICU, and CPR - "Have you been on a breathing machine before?
+If you got sick, would you want to be on one again if necessary to keep you alive?
+To proxy, "Has the patient been on a breathing machine before?
+Has he/she said anything about wanting/not wanting to be on a breathing machine?" - "It is helpful to learn what is most important to you.
 Would you want to live as long as possible regardless of pain and suffering or to live a shorter period of time to avoid pain and suffering?
-(75% of dialysis patients want to live a shorter time to avoid pain and suffering.) - Under what circumstances if any would you want to stop dialysis?
-(Most patients say if they had a large stroke and were unconscious or if they had severe dementia they would not want to be kept on dialysis.) - CPR is not as successful as most people think.
+(75% of dialysis patients want to live a shorter time to avoid pain and suffering) - "Under what circumstances if any would you want to stop dialysis?"
+(Most patients say if they had a large stroke and were unconscious or if they had severe dementia they would not want to be kept on dialysis) - CPR is not as successful as most people think.
 Would you want those treating you to attempt CPR if your heart stopped?
 If you live through CPR, you will be on a breathing machine.
 Is that what you would want?